Spanish conquest of Honduras: Cristóbal de la Cueva's incursion from Guatemala

-Sicumba, lord of Ulúa
+Cicumba, lord of Ulúa

-Ulúa River, Sicumba led several battles against the Spanish in this area.
+Ulúa River, Cicumba led several battles against the Spanish in this area.

-In the mid 1530s, the natives of western Honduras resisted the Spanish incursions, their efforts were led by Sicumba in the Ulúa Valley.
-Sicumba was the indigenous lord of an extensive and well-populated territory along the lower Ulúa River; he had a number of strong fortresses along the course of the river, and commanded many warriors.
+In the mid 1530s, the natives of western Honduras resisted the Spanish incursions, their efforts were led by Cicumba in the Ulúa Valley.
+Cicumba was the indigenous lord of an extensive and well-populated territory along the lower Ulúa River; he had a number of strong fortresses along the course of the river, and commanded many warriors.
 His centre of operations was his riverside fortress at Ticamaya.
-Sicumba headed an indigenous campaign that successfully limited Spanish activities in western Honduras for a decade.
+Cicumba headed an indigenous campaign that successfully limited Spanish activities in western Honduras for a decade.

-Writing to the king of Spain in late August 1535, Andrés de Cerezeda reported that Sicumba had attacked Puerto de Caballos and killed a number of Spaniards there.
-The Spanish wife of one of the dead was seized by the Indians, and Sicumba took her as his woman.
-Cerezeda launched an attack upon Sicumba while Cristóbal de la Cueva was still in Higueras, and gained a victory, but Sicumba launched renewed resistance as soon as the Spanish left his territory, and began to organise regional indigenous resistance to the Spanish incursions.
+Writing to the king of Spain in late August 1535, Andrés de Cerezeda reported that Cicumba had attacked Puerto de Caballos and killed a number of Spaniards there.
+The Spanish wife of one of the dead was seized by the Indians, and Cicumba took her as his woman.
+Cerezeda launched an attack upon Cicumba while Cristóbal de la Cueva was still in Higueras, and gained a victory, but Cicumba launched renewed resistance as soon as the Spanish left his territory, and began to organise regional indigenous resistance to the Spanish incursions.